scraperwiki/dumptruck/README.txt

 so you can use bizarre table and column names, like `no^[hs!'e]?'sf_"&'`

 #### Null values
-`None` dictionary values are always equivalent to non-existance of the key.
+`None` dictionary values are always equivalent to non-existence of the key.
 That is, these insert commands are equivalent.

     dt = DumpTruck()